 Four Key Parts of a Cell: Cell Membrane, Cytoplasm, DNA and Ribosomes

 In addition to the cell membrane found in animal cells, plant cells also have a cell wall.
 The cell wall is made out of cellulose and it helps give the cell extra protection and support.
-A crucial difference is that unlike cell membranes cells walls do not allow for the passage of materials through them.
-To get around this problem cell walls have unique structures called plasmodesmata, special holes that allow the material to move in and out.
+A crucial difference is that unlike cell membranes, cell walls do not allow for the passage of materials through them.
+To get around this problem, cell walls have unique structures called plasmodesmata, special holes that allow the material to move in and out.

 The cell membrane holds in a cell’s cytoplasm.
 The cytoplasm is a jelly-like substance, made up of mostly water, that keeps the various organelles within the cell separate from each other.
 Many of the cell’s biochemical reactions, like metabolic processes, occur within the cytoplasm.

 There are gaps in a cell’s plasma membrane referred to as pores or channels.
 These pores or channels are made out of proteins and they control what chemicals, like water and food, are able to move into the cell.

 Deoxyribonucleic Acid, or DNA, is frequently referred to as “the blueprints for life” and it contains the generic information that allows cells to reproduce and perform their respective functions.
 The DNA of a cell is held within the nucleus of the cells, specifically within the nucleolus.